Kathiramangalam Vana Durga Temple

-Primary deity of the temple is Vana Durga, a manifestation of goddess Durga.
+The primary deity of the temple is Vana Durga, a manifestation of the goddess Durga.
 The main Idol of the temple is 6 feet high and puja in the temple is held at Ragu kalam.
 On Weekends worship is offered to Vana Durga from 8:00 a.m to 11:00 a.m.

 The Durgai here is faced towards east and is said to be so auspicious.
 Sage Agasthiar installed this Durgai and sage Mirugandar worshiped this Durgai.
 Poet Kambar used to pray Vana Durga regularly and once she had covered his house with paddy during heavy rain.